seqwell/LongPlex/CONTRIBUTING.md

 A development environment for running the pipeline and executing tests can be created with [`mamba`](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).

 After installing mamba, the development environment can be created and activated with:

 ```bash
 mamba env create --file environment-dev.yml
 mamba activate longplex-nf-dev
 ```

-The integration tests can be run with
+The integration tests can be run with:

 ```bash
 pytest --tag integration
 ```